Murder of Blair Adams: Entrance to United States

-Adams managed to enter the U.S. by car on July 10 via a Nissan Altima he rented from the Vancouver International Airport.
+Adams managed to enter the U.S. by car on July 9 via a Nissan Altima he rented from the Vancouver International Airport.
 He arrived in Seattle, where he then purchased a roundtrip ticket to Frankfurt, Germany, at the Seattle–Tacoma International Airport.
 Adams had previously worked on a project in Frankfurt for his stepfather's construction company; he had also dated a German woman in Frankfurt, though she later told law enforcement he had never contacted her about visiting.
 However, Adams subsequently forwent the flight to Frankfurt, and instead traded his credit for a one-way ticket to Washington, D.C.
 Upon arriving, he rented a Toyota Camry at Dulles Airport around 6:45 am.
 Later that morning, on U.S. Route 250 in Troy, Virginia, Adams backed his car into another motorist's vehicle, causing minor damage.
 The driver of the car told detectives that Adams "seemed nice, but was in a hurry."

-Adams arrived in Knoxville, Tennessee, sometime on the evening of July 10, approximately 500 mi southwest of Washington, D.C.
-The first reported sighting of Adams in Knoxville occurred at a gas station at Strawberry Plains Pike at 5:30 pm.
+Adams arrived in East Knox County, Tennessee, between Knoxville and Strawberry Plains sometime on the evening of July 10, approximately 500 mi southwest of Washington, D.C.
+The first reported sighting of Adams in Knoxville occurred at a BP gas station at Strawberry Plains Pike at 5:30 pm.
 Gerald Sapp, an Interstate Repair Service driver, had been called to the gas station; Adams had told the clerk there that he was having difficulty with his car key and was unable to enter the vehicle.
 When Sapp arrived, he realized that the key Adams had attempted to use was for that of a Nissan (the vehicle he had abandoned in Seattle) not the Toyota he was driving.
 Sapp recalled: "I asked him to look in his pockets.
 I said, ‘If you drove this thing up here, you gotta have another key in your pockets.’
 And he wouldn’t look.
 So I thought he was nuts.
 He was bound and determined that he had the key he needed for that car."
-Sapp arranged to have the car towed to a local repair shop, and dropped Adams off at a Fairfield Inn in Knoxville.
+Sapp arranged to have the car towed to a local repair shop, and dropped Adams off at a Fairfield Inn in Knoxville on Cracker Barrel Lane.

 Upon his arrival at the Fairfield Inn, Adams was captured on closed-circuit television footage in the hotel lobby.
 He spent around forty minutes loitering at the hotel before purchasing a room with US$100; when the hotel clerk attempted to return his change, Adams exited the lobby and walked outside.
 It was later determined he never entered the room he purchased.